- Circuit Breakers

 AARP Tax Preparation

-AARP Tax Preparation assistance on all income tax returns is available by appointment only and to disabled Schaumburg Township residents only.
+AARP Tax Preparation assistance is available on all simple tax returns by appointment during the tax season (February - April) to disabled residents of Schaumburg Township only.

 Benefits Counseling is an information and referral service provided by the Disability Services Department for Social Security, Pharmaceutical, Medicare and Medicaid assistance.